clabrugere/scratch-llm/README.md

 <p align="center"><img src="resources/cosine_positional_encoding.png?raw=true"/></p>

 Llama 2 instead use a recent mechanism to encode position directly into self-attention query and key projections, named [RoFormer: Enhanced Transformer with Rotary Position Embedding](https://arxiv.org/abs/2104.09864).
-It is specifically designed to have a special key to encode positional information: let $`f( x_i, p)`$ be the function encoding position of token $`x`$ at position $`p`$, then the inner product of the positional encoding of two tokens at different positions $`p_x`$ and $`p_y`$ has the property:
+It is specifically designed to have special properties to encode positional information: let $`f( x_i, p)`$ be the function encoding position of token $`x`$ at position $`p`$, then the inner product of the positional encoding of two tokens at different positions $`p_x`$ and $`p_y`$ has the property:

 ```math
 \langle f( x_i, p_x), f( y_i, p_y) \rangle = f(x_i y_i, p_x - p_y)
 ```

+Which means that two pairs of tokens with the same relative distance from each other will have the same dot product, satisfying the relative position property.
+It stays true within the self-attention as the transformation is done on the token vectors projected into the query and key spaces instead of on the raw vectors like the original Transformer.
+Intuitively, rotary embeddings are rotations of the query or key vectors by m times a fixed angle, where m is the position of the token in the sequence, which is the reason behind the relative positioning property.
+Independently of their absolute positions, their relative angle will be $`p_x \theta - p_y \theta = (p_x - p_y) \theta`$ where $`\theta`$ is constant, thus making their dot product the same.
+Another interesting property is that tokens far away in the sequence will have a greater angle between them after rotary embedding, making the dot product smaller, which make sense intuitively because we would expect tokens to be more independant the farther away they are from each others.

 #### Multi-head self-attention